Language-specific Insights

 • Chichewa Contempary Chichewa translation, 2002/2016:

-your salvation among all the races.”
+and they should not be written together with the righteous.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: